khilnani/gists.cli/README.md

 > I'm a Developer who uses VI and the like. iPad and iPhone apps are great, but when I really need a Gist i'm at the command line.

-GistCommand - A CLI to create, edit, view and list gists. https://github.com/khilnani/gistcommand/
+GistCommand - An easy to use CLI to create, edit, view and list gists. https://github.com/khilnani/gistcommand/

 Installation
 ============